-- >> The credit strength of the issuer (CR Assessment Aa3(cr)) - >> The German legal framework for Pfandbriefe - >> The cover pool's credit quality, which is reflected by the collateral score of 3.9%
+- " The credit strength of the issuer (CR Assessment Aa3(cr)) - " The German legal framework for Pfandbriefe - " The cover pool's credit quality, which is reflected by the collateral score of 8.8%

-As per 30 September 2015, the level of OC in the programme was 53.9% on an unstressed present value basis.
+As per 31 December 2015, the level of OC in the programme was 73.9% on an unstressed present value basis.

-Based on data as of 30 September 2015, no over-collateralisation would be required to maintain the current covered bond rating.
+The current covered bond rating relies on over-collateralisation over and above the minimum legal requirements by the German Pfandbrief Act.
+Based on data as of 31 December 2015, 0.5% of over-collateralisation is sufficient to maintain the current covered bond rating.
 This shows that our analysis does not rely on over-collateralisation that is not in committed form.